-This light and fluffy cinnamon ginger carrot soufflé is a delicious side dish for any holiday celebration from Easter to Thanksgiving or Christmas!
-It’s slightly sweet, and made healthier than the classic version. (vegetarian, gluten-free option)
+This light and fluffy cinnamon ginger carrot soufflé is a delicious side dish for any holiday celebration!
+It’s slightly sweet and made healthier than the classic version. (vegetarian, gluten-free option)

 Until recently, I had never heard of carrot soufflé.
 And boy was I missing out!
 It was served at a rehearsal dinner we attended last month where the menu was made up of all the groom’s favorite foods.
 One of them?
 His mother’s carrot soufflé.